ChinmoyBorah/pos-offline-first-web/README.md

     With this architecture you can unplug any device for hours, clear _another_ device’s storage, or run them with different system clocks, and they will still reconcile the moment at least one of them gets back online.

-## 🔹 Print Feature Implementation Strategy

-The printing subsystem is **fully modular**, both cashier and kitchen apps can adopt, swap or extend it without touching business logic.
-I have made the implementation simple.
-Consideration:  Only one device is connected to each printer

-### Core Building Blocks

-1. **UI Components**
-   • `PrintDashboard` subscribes to `usePrintJobs()`.
-   .
-When a user(cashier or kitchen) starts printing receipts, they are queued.
-   .
-Printing happens one at a time untill all of the jobs are completed
-   • Spinner for active job, idle dot for queued, ✔ / ✖  for outcome.
-   • Retry button only when `status === "error"`.
-   .
-On retry it will be added to the end of the queue and will wait for other printjobs in line to finish.

-### Customisation & Re-use

-_Failure Simulation_ – lives **only** in `PrintConfig`; production builds can tree-shake it out or guard with `process.env.NODE_ENV`.